 Here are some fantastic spots to consider for your romantic weekend getaway in Texas!

 Big Bend Country

 Big Bend National Park, along with Big Bend Ranch State Park located right next door, are home to some of the most dramatic views in West Texas.

 Don’t miss the stunning Santa Elena Canyon or the rugged beauty of the Lost Mine Trail during your trip!

-Be sure to make plans at the nearby McDonald Observatory, too: Big Bend is internationally recognized for its dark skies, making the McDonald Observatory an unparalleled place for stargazing–and what could be more romantic than that?
+Be sure to make plans to visit the (sort of) nearby McDonald Observatory, too: Big Bend is internationally recognized for its dark skies, making the McDonald Observatory an unparalleled place for stargazing in Texas.

 While Texas may be classically characterized as a place of cowboys and desert landscapes, at Caddo Lake State Park, you’ll find a very different kind of Texas–one dotted with giant cypress trees that drip Spanish moss and leisurely canoe rides.

 This isn’t a lake for swimming–the alligators who live in the lake are best avoided–but it is utterly beautiful, and a perfect escape from daily life.